GoogleCloudPlatform/endpoints-codelab-android/README.md

 ![image alt text](images/image_11.png)

 > If the build fails, make sure you have the **Support Repository** installed (see last paragraph of [http://developer.android.com/sdk/installing/studio.html](http://developer.android.com/sdk/installing/studio.html) for details).

+> If you are asked to setup an Android SDK, simply click on the link and select the SDK without configuring it.

 From here we'll create, build and test the backend before we make our way back to the Android client to hook it up to this new backend.